Get The Best Outcome For Your Children

 One advantage of this arrangement is that the two parents share both the benefit and the burden of raising the children, but the biggest advantage is that the children do not feel they have to choose between their parents.

 This is not the norm in the UK, though organisations are trying to increase its acceptability.
-Of course, this is something that both parents can agree to during mediation or in a Settlement Agreement.
+Of course, this is something that both parents can agree to during meditation or in a Settlement Agreement.

 A Voluntary Agreement is one where you both agree to the financial support for your children.
 It can be verbal but is often best written down.